Timeline: The saga of Meek Mill and how he ended up in jail

 Mill's lawyers file appeals to have him freed on bail, and ask judge to recuse herself.
 They allege Brinkley has made the case personal and has assumed an "essentially prosecutorial" role.

-Hundreds, including former Philadelphia 76er Julius Erving and rapper Rick Ross, protested in front of the courthouse.
-"Stand With Meek Mill' signs sprang up around on billboards and buses.
-The Rev. Al Sharpton visited him in prison; he says a broken criminal justice system is responsible for Mill's incarceration.
+Hundreds, including former Philadelphia 76er Julius Erving and rapper Rick Ross, protest in front of the courthouse.
+"Stand With Meek Mill" signs spring up around Philadelphia on billboards and buses.
+The Rev. Al Sharpton visits him in prison; he says a broken criminal justice system is responsible for Mill's incarceration.